top of page

 • Babi pangang

-In Indonesian, the spelling would be 'babi panggang' which translate to grilled pork.
+In Indonesian, the spelling would be 'babi panggang' which translates to grilled pork.
 How do you know this is a Chinese-Indo dish?
 Well, the majority population in Indonesia is predominantly Muslim.
 This narrows down the other populations who consume pork to the Balinese or the Chinese.
-Judging by the tomato-based sauce and seasoning, this babi pangan version leans more to the Indo-Chinese inspired as the Balinese's famous pork dish, babi guling (suckling pig) is quite a far fetch from this.
-If you ever get a chance to visit Indonesia or China, it would be quite hard to find this dish in either countries.
+Judging by the tomato-based sauce and seasoning, this babi pangan version leans more to Chinese-Indo inspired as the Balinese's famous pork dish, babi guling (suckling pig) is quite a far fetch from this.
+If you ever get a chance to visit Indonesia or China, it would be quite hard to find this dish in either country

 • Sate ajam